Please note: We are no longer able to offer international delivery. Our delivery area is Mainland UK only. Apologies for any inconvenience.

-- To kill bacteria – Chlorine based shock treatments are designed to sanitise the hot tub water and ensure it is safe for bathers.
+- Kill bacteria – Chlorine-based shock treatments sanitise hot tub water and keep it safe for bathers.

-- Remove the hot tub cover so oxygen can get to the water.
+- Remove your hot tub's cover so that oxygen can reach the water's surface.

-- Ensure your pH is correct.
-Between 7.2 and 7.6 if you use a chlorine sanitiser and between 7.0 and 7.4 if you use a bromine sanitiser.
+- Ensure the pH balance is correct – between 7.2 and 7.6 with a chlorine sanitiser or 7.0 to 7.4 with a bromine sanitiser.

-- Turn on the circulation to the water is moving.
-(If you have a blower do not turn this on as it will agitate the water excessively).
+- Turn on the jets to aerate the water.
+If you have a blower, do not switch this on.

-- Measure 17g of non-chlorine shock per 1500 litres or 35g of chlorine shock per 1500 litres (consult the label instructions as this can vary based on chemical quality and brand).
+- Next, please read your chemical's label.
+Most products require 17g of non-chlorine shock per 1500 litres of water or 35g of chlorine shock per 1500 litres.

 How long do I need to wait after shocking my hot tub?